AgniusBartninkas/power-automate-desktop-framework/README.md

 The Framework should have its own dedicated development environment.
 This is the only environment where the Framework should reside as an unmanaged solution.

 It should be imported as a managed solution to all other environments where flows will use the framework, including normal DEV, TEST, UAT and other non-production environments.
-This is so that changes cannot be made to the framework outside of its own DEV environment, but it can be used by calling utility flows such as the **Logger** as child flows, as well as making copies of the template flows for new projects.
+This is so that changes cannot be made to the framework outside of its own DEV environment, but it can be used by calling utility flows such as the **EmailSender** as child flows, as well as making copies of the template flows for new projects.

 ### Solution